MovieLabs/OMC/Docs/Overview/Schema-Structure.md

 When the decision is made to pass just a reference and the receiving client wants to make a follow up request for additional information there are some potential issues: a decoupled system may not even know which application prepared the data and the client will need to know API endpoints, have the required credentials, and so on to collect the extra data.
 (Sometimes all that a particular application wants is an identifier so it can anchor the portions of the graph it cares about in a broader structure.)

+URLs can be used as identifiers but can be fragile in complex production systems: thins can move or can exist in more than one location.
+A `file:` URL can be used as an identifier, but this can make workflows fraile, since even a shared filesystem can be mounted diffrnetly on different systems.

-The 2030 vision also proposes the use of a resolution mechanism.
+The 2030 vision proposes the use of a resolution mechanism.
 A resolver can be used for both retrieving files and/or additional data.
 When an identifier is resolved with a resolver the response is one or more URL's that can then be used to retrieve information.

 [Read more about resolvers here](https://movielabs.com/through-the-looking-glass/)